-Attention Deficit Hyperactivity Disorder (ADHD) is a neuro-development, or brain, disorder that interferes with functions essential to self-management.
+Attention Deficit Hyperactivity Disorder (ADHD/ADD) is not a behavior disorder, nor is it a lack of will-power.
+ADHD is a neuro-development, or brain, disorder that interferes with functions essential to self-management.

 All children display moments where they simply don't pay attention, talk excessively, are over-excited and may even act impulsively, but for a child with ADHD these behaviors persist and affect day-to-day functions.
 A child with ADHD shows a greater intensity of sustained immaturity in comparison to his/her peer group.

 There are two presentations of the diagnosis:

 Attention Deficit Disorder (ADD): predominantly inattentive, lacking the hyperactive/impulsive issues

 Attention Deficit Hyperactivity Disorder (ADHD): predominantly hyperactive and impulsive symptoms; or a combination of both inattentive (ADD) and hyperactive/impulsive (ADHD) symptoms

 For simplicity, ADD is often rolled up under the term ADHD; however, please note that is important to get an accurate diagnosis.